Home

 Divisibility Tests

+I mentioned divisibility tests earlier, but I didn't go into much detail.
+I'll continue.
+In seximal, if a number ends in a multiple of two it's even, if it ends in a multiple of three the whole number is a multiple of three.
 To check by five, add up all the digits and check if that's a multiple of five.
 To check by seven, add up all the pairs of digits, so for example 3,3403, 3 + 34 + 03 is 44, which is a multiple of seven!
 This works because one less than nif is divisible by seven.
 Alternatively, you can do an alternating sum thing.
-Add the first, third, fifth, and so on digits.
-Then add the second, fourth, sixth, and so on digits.
-Subtract the evens from the odds.
-In this case 14 - 3 is 11, which is seven.
+Invert the sign of every other digit, and add them together.
+Is it a multiple of seven?
+So with the example from earlier, 3,3403 becomes 3 + -3 + 4 + -0 + 3, or 11.
+Which one is more complicated depends on which base you're using and personal preference.

 Dozenal